fbpx

 In 2011, when DTE’s Traverse City Service Center needed a new roof, environmental supervisor Chris Paquette knew he didn’t want to just do more of the same.
 Instead, he saw an opportunity to make a decades-old building more energy efficient while enriching local wildlife by installing a green roof at the northern Michigan site.

 A green roof – also called a vegetated roof system – takes otherwise unused space and turns it into more of a garden, integrating plants into structure.
-The roof at DTE’s Traverse City site is nearly 2,000 square feet and provide plenty of benefits beyond just sheltering the building below.
+The roof at DTE’s Traverse City site is nearly 2,000 square feet and provides plenty of benefits beyond just sheltering the building below.

 A duck nests on the green roof at the Traverse City Service Center.